Search DVDBeaver

 Excerpt from TimeOut Film Guide located HERE

 This looks like a very good HD representation of the 1974 film "The Phantom of the Paradise".
 This Blu-ray is very clean (no damage) and there is visible grain.
 It is vastly superior to the out-of-print DVD and flesh tones and other colors look true and un-manipulated.
 There is no DNR that I can identify but noise exists.
 It looks like strong facsimile of the film.
 It is only single-layered but seems to do the job well with good contrast and surprising detail.
-It's AVC, 24 fps and 1080P - it looks as impressive as it can considering its age.
+It's AVC, 24 fps and 1080P - it looks quite pleasing.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION